Deondre-Williams-2307492/Web-programing-project/README.md

 2. Navigate to the project directory.
 3.  **Open** the `index.html` file in any modern web browser (Chrome, Firefox, Edge, etc.).
     *   Alternatively, you can open `logIn.html` directly if you already have an account, but the flow typically starts at the registration page (`index.html`) or login page.
+4. **Internet Connection:** Required for loading the Chart.js CDN and Google Fonts.

 ## 🔐 Login Credentials
 Since this application uses your browser's **Local Storage** to save data, there are no pre-existing accounts when you first run it.